tier4/caret_doc/docs/design/trace_points/runtime_trace_points.md

 - uint64_t source_timestamp
 - uint64_t message_timestamp

-This trace point is no longer used since v0.4.10.
+This tracepoint is no longer used from v0.4.10 onwards.

 ---